Security improvements in Kentico CMS 7

 Disabling Autocomplete for user name on login form

 When you enter text into a search field on a website and press the search button, the data you entered is automatically remembered by the browser.
 The next time the browser will try to complete your text as you are writing it.
 This feature is called Autocomplete and it can be quite useful for operations like searching.
 But on login forms this behavior is not that useful.
 A computer could be shared by multiple users and all of them could see the user names of others.
 That’s why you have an easy way how to turn off Autocomplete on all standard login forms (logon page and all logon web parts).
-You can find this option in Settings -> Security & Membership -> Protection
+You can find this option in Settings -> Security & Membership -> Protection, in the General group.
+This setting key is named Enable Autocomplete.

 And that’s all for today, I hope you’ll like these security enhancements.
 Tell us your opinion through the comments.